 Testosterone, produced by the testicles in men and the ovaries in women, plays an essential role in the sexual health and function of men and women.
 Regarded as the primary male sex hormone, healthy testosterone levels in both sexes are essential to a healthy sex drive.
 Testosterone also supports many other aspects of your health.
 Hypogonadism, or low testosterone levels, can have wide-ranging effects, impacting physical, emotional, and cognitive health.

 At Health Testing Centers we make testosterone testing easy by allowing you to avoid the hassle of visiting your doctor.
 We provide testosterone tests, including Doctor's oversight, using the same labs that your doctor utilizes.
 Test results show your serum testosterone levels compared to a normal range.
-Results are not a part of your permanent medical record and are securely delivered to you, saving time and money.
+Test results are securely delivered to you, saving you time and money.

 Fast, accurate, clear lab results without doctor visit

 100% satisfaction guarantee

 The Testosterone Replacement Therapy Panel or TRT Panel, may be used to measure and determine specific hormone levels during Testosterone replacement therapy.

 Measures the total level of testosterone, including the small portion circulating freely in the body.

 Measures the level of testosterone circulating freely in the body.